Learn more about the programs provided by RAAA. Browse this page to find out more information about the services listed below.

 Many older persons have legal problems of which they are unaware or unsure about how to proceed.
 By contract with the Rappahannock Legal Service, Inc., RAAA funds legal assistance for a limited number of elderly clients who do not qualify for legal aid assistance and cannot secure the services of a private attorney.
 RAAA’s goal is to ensure that these older persons will have access to legal redress.

-Congregate (group) meal centers are established for the purpose of providing persons aged sixty or older and the spouses of such individuals with low-cost, nutritionally-sound, hot noonday meals served in such strategically located group centers as churches, community centers and senior centers.
+Senior Cafes are established for the purpose of providing persons aged sixty or older and the spouses of such individuals with low-cost, nutritionally-sound, hot noonday meals served in such strategically located group centers as churches, community centers and senior centers.
 Preference is given, as with all OAA funded programs, to those older persons with the greatest social and economic needs.
-Group meals aim to promote better health among older persons by improving nutrition.
+Senior Cafes aim to promote better health among older persons by improving nutrition.
 The program also aims to increase socialization and recreation opportunities thereby reducing the isolation of old age.
 For answers to frequently asked questions on this topic, please refer to the FAQ section of this site.

 Home Delivered Meals